-The National Structural Vision for Offshore Wind Energy (see annex Parliamentary Papers I/II, 2014-15, 33 561, A/no. 11 (reprint)) investigates whether the Dutch Coast (south) wind farm zone is suitable for generating wind power.
+The National Structural Vision for Offshore Wind Energy (see annex Parliamentary Papers I/II, 2014-15, 33 561, A/no. 11 (reprint)) investigates whether the HKZWFZ is suitable for generating wind power.
 This structural vision explores the effects of wind energy in the Dutch Coast (south) zone in detail in terms of ecology, maritime safety, other uses (oil and gas, fisheries, sand extraction, etc.), geology and hydrology, landscape (visibility), and cultural history and archaeology.
-It also examines suitability in relation to the other designated wind farm zones (IJmuiden Ver, Dutch Coast, To the north of the Wadden Islands and Borssele).
-The EIA for the Borssele wind farm zone sites makes a broad comparison between the zones, which is included as annex 2.
+It also examines suitability in relation to the other designated wind farm zones (IJmuiden Ver, Dutch Coast, to the north of the Wadden Islands, and Borssele).
+The EIA for the Borssele wind farm zone sites and for HKZWFZ sites I and II makes a broad comparison between the zones.
+Currently the wind energy are Dutch Coast (south) has been extended to a 10 nautical mile distance off of the coast.
+This extension is designated in the Structural vision on Offshore Wind Energy Extension Dutch Coast, for which an EIA has been executed within wich the environmental effects have been assessed.
+This has also been executed for the initial wind energy area Dutch Coast which is situated outside the 12 nautical mile zone.
 A closer examination of the suitability of the Dutch Coast (south) zone for wind energy is therefore not required for this EIA.